If you’re a Roasty reader, you know we’re all about showing you how to brew the best cup of joe possible in the comfort of your kitchen.

 Some of the very best coffee makers use a charcoal filter system.
 Charcoal removes any impurities from the water that could affect how it tastes.
 However, most built-in filters are just simple mesh.
 Although mesh filters do a decent job of keeping sludge from accumulating in the bottom of your cup, they don’t remove all the impurities from the water.

 Some single-serve machines don’t have an integral filter at all.
 That needn’t be a deal-breaker; you can use a paper filter instead.
 Now, there’s a science to choosing the best paper filter.
-For more information and helpful tips, check out our recent article at this link.
+For more information and helpful tips, check out this article.

 Of course, if possible, you should try to use filtered water regardless of how you brew your coffee.
 Tap water can be a nightmare both in terms of taste and because of the damage the minerals it contains can inflict on your brewing kit.